StarlordFP/event-app/README.md

 - Authentication with JWT access tokens and refresh token rotation
 - Email verification on signup
-- Two-Factor Authentication (2FA) with Google Authenticator
 - Create, edit, and delete events
 - Public and private event visibility
 - Tag-based filtering
 - Search events by title, description, or location
-- Sort events by date or creation time
 - Pagination

 ---